thenewinquiry/conspiracy/readme.md

 ```

 this program expects to be registered as a listener for [`reality`](https://github.com/frnsys/reality), which creates a FIFO file (`fifo`) that `main.py` polls for new articles to process. run `listen.py` to listen to the FIFO queue and automatically run object/face detection on new images.

+## conspire

+to generate a conspiracy, run `generate.py`.

+you can view the latest conspiracy by running an HTTP server from `public/`, e.g.:

+    cd public
+    python3 -m http.server

+visiting the `/history` endpoint will show all generated conspiracies.